 First, get to know your greens.
 If you are intimidated by dark leafy greens, that post will help you immensely.
-My favorite leafies to use are kale and collard greens, with a hit of parsley!
+My favorite greens to use are kale, spinach, and parsley.

-They are robust, store well in the fridge for a few days, and are very nutritious with more absorbable calcium and iron than greens such as spinach and Swiss chard.
+These greens store well in the fridge for a few days and are very nutritious.
+And kale has more absorbable calcium and iron than greens such as spinach and Swiss chard (see this post).

-Try blending spinach with kale; once you get the knack of fruit-to-greens proportions, this will also help you determine how much sweet fruit (e.g., banana, mango, and pineapple) to combine with the greens for the best flavor.
+Try blending spinach with kale.
+Once you get the knack for fruit-to-greens proportions, this will also help you determine how much sweet fruit (e.g., banana, mango, and pineapple) to combine with the greens for the best flavor.

-But, I tried them recently in my smoothies and now they are in regular rotation!
-They don’t store as well as kale/collards, so if you buy them, use them within a day or two.
-You can also experiment with other greens (ex: beet greens) and lettuces (ex: escarole, red leaf lettuce), though I wouldn’t recommend spicy greens such as arugula or mustard greens in a smoothie— they are just too strong and peppery.
+You can also experiment with other greens (ex: beet greens) and lettuces (ex: escarole, red leaf lettuce).
+I wouldn’t recommend spicy greens such as arugula or mustard greens in a smoothie— they are just too strong and peppery.
 Save those for your sautés and salads!